FOR THE

 For the purpose of our online pre-selection process, we are concentrating only on the required core courses needed to graduate.
-During New and Transfer Student Advising you will meet with your faculty advisor via zoom to discuss how this first semester fits into your overall curriculum requirements.
-A typical full-time academic schedule for a new RSMAS student will include 4-5 courses with 1 to 2 labs (14-17 credits).
+Your transitional advisor will assist you with pre-registration steps that will prepare you to register.
+During New and Transfer Student Orientation Advising you will meet with your primary academic advisor to discuss how this first semester fits into your overall curriculum requirements.
+A typical full-time academic schedule for a new Rosenstiel student will include 4-5 courses with 1 to 2 labs (15-17 credits).
+Please read this page in its entirety to ensure proper enrollment.

 Course descriptions can be found through Canelink.
 CaneLink is the University of Miami's online portal for students and faculty.
 You will use your existing CaneID and password to log on.
 Please use the guide provided on the New Student Registration webpage to search for courses.